Live streaming

 The real scene list, touch-sized

 OBS's actual scene list, rendered at the workstation's pixel density and scaled to the iPad.
 Tap a scene; the broadcast cuts to it.
-Long-press for the scene context menu — duplicate, rename, transitions — all working as expected because you are touching the real menu.
+Long-press for duplicate, rename and transitions — all working as expected because it's the real menu.

 The OBS audio mixer faders track the iPad finger drag in real time.
-Pull the mic down for a cough; push it back up after.
-The visual VU meters update at the workstation's frame rate so you can see your level dynamics from across the room.
+Pull the mic down for a cough, push it back up after.
+The VU meters update at the workstation's frame rate so you can read your level dynamics from across the room.

 Source visibility toggles

-Tap the eye icon next to a source to toggle its visibility — useful for the cam-cut moment when the host needs to disappear briefly from the broadcast without changing the underlying scene composition.
+Tap the eye icon next to a source to toggle its visibility — for the cam-cut moment when the host needs to disappear from the broadcast without changing the underlying scene composition.

-Studio mode (preview / program split) renders to the iPad as it does to the workstation.
-Preview the next scene on the left, the live program on the right, tap "Transition" or use a Studio mode shortcut to cut.
+Preview / program split renders to the iPad as it does to the rig.
+Preview the next scene on the left, the live program on the right, tap Transition or a Studio-mode shortcut to cut.

 True-time preview